zainforbjs/cfwheels/guides/displaying-views-to-users/linking-pages.md

 ```
 {% endcode %}

-With this in place, we can load the webroot of our application and click the "View Routes" link in the debugging footer to get a list of our routes.
+With this in place, we can load the webroot of our application and click the "Routes" link in the debugging footer to get a list of our routes.
 You'll see information presented similarly to this:

 | Name      | Method | Pattern         | Controller | Action |
 | --------- | ------ | --------------- | ---------- | ------ |